Ronnyjohan3121/Problem-Set-3-Making-Money-with-ML---Group-7/README.md

 Pi = f(ci1,ci2,...,cin)

+An important recommendation to solve the workshop is to take into account the instructions https://github.com/ignaciomsarmiento/PS_Repo.git that will help us structure a suitable workshop on GitHub

 # Some general reminders:

 - It is essential how you write up the document.
 Be sure to be organized and consistent in explaining your equations and findings.
 Make sure that there are no compilation errors.